Banani-Rath/azure-content/articles/remoteapp/remoteapp-ad.md

 If you want to connect your Azure AD tenant and your on-premises Active Directory environments, use AD Connect.
 It will take you only [4 clicks](https://blogs.technet.microsoft.com/enterprisemobility/2014/08/04/connecting-ad-and-azure-ad-only-4-clicks-with-azure-ad-connect/) to connect the two directories.

-Note - Directory synchronization is required for hybrid collections.

 ### Make sure your "@domain.com" match
 Before you get started, make sure that the UPN for your on-premises forest matches the suffix of your Azure AD domain.